 On March 25, 2020, we met with the FDA and discussed the clinical program, as well as the nonclinical and clinical pharmacology plans to support the submission of the PCS499 New Drug Application (NDA) in the U.S. for the treatment of ulcers in NL patients.
-With input from the FDA through a Special Protocol Assessment, we will be designing and conducting a Phase 3 trial to evaluate the ability of PCS499 to completely close ulcers in patients with NL.
-We initially planned to begin recruiting for this trial in the fourth quarter of 2020 but with the COVID-19 pandemic, we expect to begin recruiting patients in 2021.
-The FDA will determine if a second confirmatory Phase 3 trial is required after reviewing the results from this initial trial.
+With input from the FDA we will be designing the next trial as a randomized, placebo controlled trial to evaluate the ability of PCS499 to completely close ulcers in patients with NL, along with an open labelled safety trial that will serve as an extension study for those in the randomized, placebo controlled trial.
+We initially planned to begin recruiting for the randomized, placebo-controlled trial in the fourth quarter 2020 but with the COVID-19 pandemic, we expect to begin recruiting patients in early 2021.
+The decision to conduct the study as a Phase 3 study with further input from the FDA via a Special Protocol Assessment, or to perform a smaller Phase 2B study, is still to be determined based on financial considerations, current pandemic concerns and other priorities within our portfolio.
+A Phase 2B or a Phase 3 trial would be of similar design but would differ in the number of patients.
+The FDA also noted that only a single pivotal clinical trial may be required for an NDA approval to treat ulcerated NL if the percent responders in the treatment arm is highly significant (p << 0.05) compared to the placebo arm.
+The FDA noted that the final determination of accepting only a single trial for approval would be dependent on the FDA review of the trial results.